salvemundi/salvemundi.nl-laravel/README.md

 webhooks in order to communicate payment status updates, the host sending the payment request needs to publicly available.
 Therefore, you can't test mollie payments from your localhost under default circumstances.

+## Salve Mundi API

+A link has been created between the [introduction system](https://github.com/salvemundi/intro-application) and the main Salve Mundi website.
+Laravel passport is used to authenticate the introduction system to the Salve Mundi API hosted in this project.
+This API currently supports creating one time use coupons, and creating new users.
+For more details you can find the routes in the routes/api.php file that are using the "client_credentials" middleware.

 ---

 PS.
 Please don't commit sensitive/personal data into this public repo :)